islommuhammad/byte-of-python/about_python.md

 ### O'rganish uchun oson

+Python boshlash uchun juda oson ekanligiga o'zingiz guvoh bo'lasiz.
 As you will see, Python is extremely easy to get started with.
 Python has an extraordinarily simple syntax, as already mentioned.

 ### Free and Open Source